This page is a guide for using the DOCR Competency-Based Onboarding Learning Plan templates for new clinical research employees at Duke.

 - The plan has a manageable week-by-week timeline with different competencies/themes to focus on each week; helping make the onboarding process less overwhelming for the employee.

-- The plan is an editable document for the manager to further tailor to unit and employee’s needs.
+- The plan is an editable template for the manager to further tailor to unit and employee’s needs.

 - The plan includes onboarding activities to help engage the employee and connect the dots between online courses and their daily work.

 If it is your first time using these tools (or if you need additional guidance), you can request a consult using the Onboarding Liaison Meeting REDCap survey.
-The DOCR Onboarding Liaison will schedule a 20 minute meeting to discuss the components of the plan and any questions.
+The DOCR Onboarding Liaison will schedule a 20 minute meeting to discuss the components of the plan, how best to incorporate it into your current onboarding practices in your unit, and any questions.

-Step 1: Download, review, and edit the plan as needed
+Step 2: Download, review, and edit the template as needed

-Download the current version of the plan that most closely corresponds to your employee’s new role and make any necessary changes, including:
+Download the current version of the plan template that most closely corresponds to your employee’s new role and make necessary changes, including: